 Position the dishwasher just to the right of the sink and now you are ready to place an island in the kitchen.
-Many food preparation areas are too small for a middle work area, but this kitchen is large enough.
+Many food preparation areas are too small for a middle of room work area, but this kitchen is large enough.
 Making the table to match the counter and to be movable is an advantage.
-Draw a line up from the center of the two refrigerators and offset lines on either side 15 inches each way.
+Draw a line up from the center of the two refrigerators and offset the line 15 inches each way.
 Draw a line off the upper left of the counter and offset the line down 60 inches.
-Erase the center construction line.
+Go ahead and erase the center construction line.

-area at the corners, the removal of corners from even a finished kitchen is a benefit when you consider safety in your design.
+Fillet the island with the seven-inch radius corners that is the standard in the house design (Figure 13.35).
+Although you will lose work area at the corners, the removal of corners from even a finished kitchen is a benefit when you consider safety in your design.
 When a wall is not present at eye level such as in this layout, inhabitants of a house will eventually find every sharp corner in your design.
 The movement in the design allows for easy movement from refrigerator to sink, to preparation table to cooking surface.
 Dimension the island as shown.